The College requires that any renter dispensing alcoholic beverages comply with the regulations of the Virginia Alcoholic Beverages Control Board.

 When establishing a rental time table, allow enough time for set up and clean up.
 Caterers and others should be instructed not to arrive before the contracted rental time.
 Deliveries of rental equipment, cakes, flowers, etc., must be made during the rental period.

 The College reserves the right to terminate facility reservations for any activity if it determines, during an activity, that facility equipment or furnishings are being damaged as a result of the event, or if it determines that the event is endangering the health and safety of patrons, interfering with the process of the College or infringing on the rights of others.
-The client may cancel giving written notification delivered to NOVA 90 days prior to the date of use of the facility to receive a refund, less an administrative fee.
-The cancellation must be in writing.
-If the event is booked less than 90 days before the event date, there will be no refunds.
-The client shall also be liable for any costs incurred by the College in scheduling the event.
+Renter may cancel the event at any time with prior written notice to the College.
+Depending on the timing of the cancellation, the Renter may not be entitled to a full refund of fees and deposits already made to the College at the time of cancellation.

 Caterers will be provided access to a set-up kitchen, which includes hot and cold running water, an ice dispenser, cold storage areas (no freezers), convection ovens, warming ovens and stainless steel worktables.
 Caterers are required to bring all supplies and equipment for presentation and clean up, including table skirts.
 No trays for warming ovens or refrigerators will be provided.
 The interior dimensions of this equipment are 12" x 26".
 Materials must be removed immediately following the event and the kitchen must be left clean.
 It is the user's responsibility to ensure the caterer has cleaned up and turned off all of the ovens.
 Additional fees will be charged if the kitchen has not been cleaned or the equipment has not been removed.